-Refer to this script when programming an auditory or vibratory stimulus on the MWP unit using the built-in motor.
+Here we explain the key points for operating the vibration stimuli in the MWP using the ZCOMMAND.
 It is recommended that you test different vibration settings to see which ones are the best for your experiments.

-INCLUDE zsys DEFINE NUM_TIMES 2 DEFINE WT 3 ACTION MAIN INVOKE(SAMPLE_VIBRATIONS,NUM_TIMES) COMPLETE
+DEFINE NUM_TIMES 2 DEFINE WAIT_TIME 3 ACTION MAIN INVOKE(SAMPLE_VIBRATIONS,NUM_TIMES) COMPLETE

-This action programs the unit to deliver a range of different sized vibratory stimuli using the MOTORCOMMAND:
+The above action programs the unit to deliver a range of different sized vibratory stimuli using the ZCOMMAND: